-The 99th edition of the PGA Championship begins this Thursday at Quail Hollow Club in Charlotte, North Carolina where 156 players will tee it up for one last chance to win a major championship this season, and put their name alongside the greats of the game for posterity… as a major champion.
+The 102nd edition of the PGA Championship begins this Thursday at TPC Harding Park in San Francisco, California where 156 players will tee it up for the chance to make history, and put their name alongside the greats of the game for posterity… as a major champion.

 Speaking of history, here are 10 PGA Championship records you may find interesting.

 1. YOUNGEST WINNER

 Gene Sarazen won his first PGA Championship in 1922 at the Oakmont Country Club.
 He was just 20 years, 5 months and 22 days old on the day of his victory.

 2. OLDEST WINNER

 Julios Boros is not only the oldest winner of the PGA Championship but also the oldest winner of any Major.
 He was 48 years, 4 months and 18 days old when he won at the Pecan Valley Golf Club in 1968.

 Both Jack Nicklaus and Walter Hagen have five victories at the PGA Championship, and hold the record for the most wins at this event.
 All of Nicklaus’ wins came in the Stroke Play format, while all of Hagen’s wins came in the Match Play format (stroke play became format in 1958).
 Nicklaus’ five wins came in ’63, ’71, ’73, ’75 and ’80.
 Hagen’s wins came in ’21, ’24, ’25, ’26 and ’27.

 4. HIGHEST MARGIN – STROKE PLAY

 Rory McIlroy’s second major victory came in 2012 at the Kiawah Island Golf Resort, and was quite a blowout.
 His 8-shot win is the highest margin of victory at the PGA championship.